Tools

 Always return an object literal, not a primitive or array.
 Dawn's type inference handles shape-based returns cleanly; a bare return someString muddles the generated types.

-The generated declaration
+The generated declarations

 Regenerate manually if needed: